2022 CPDE Expo – March 30

-The Cornerstone Quartet is a men’s ensemble from the Leota, Minn., area.
-The group has been together for about eight years and has been performing at local churches in Minnesota, Iowa and South Dakota.
-Members of the group include:
+The Cornerstone Quartet, a men’s ensemble from the Leota, Minn., area, will provide the music at the Ag Prayer Breakfast.
+The group has been together for about fourteen years but has only done a few engagements the last 2 years because of covid.
+Members of the group are.

-Kent Van’t Hof—sings bass.
-Kent farms with his Dad near Leota and works as a mechanic for John Deere in Edgerton, Minn.
+Kent Van’t Hof—sings Bass.
+Kent farms with his Dad near Leota and works as a sales person for John Deere in Edgerton, Minn.
 Kent and Nikki live in Edgerton and attend the First Presbyterian Church in Edgerton.
 Kent started singing with his family at an early age and joined the Leota Male Chorus as a teenager.

-Koni De Kam – accompanist and singer.
-Koni has accompanied the group for a year and half.
+Koni De Kam—Accompanist and singer.
+Koni has accompanied the group for four and a half years.
 She is a maternal flight nurse for Sanford Hospital.
 Koni and Bryan attend First Reformed Church in Edgerton.
 Koni started playing piano at a young age and is a pianist for First Reformed Church and also fills in for numerous other churches in the Edgerton area.